microsoft/health-architectures/README.md

+> :warning: Thank you for your interest in our repository. **As of May 13, 2022, this repository has been archived per [Microsoft open-source guideline](https://docs.opensource.microsoft.com/github/repos/).** All of the codebase as well as documentation present in this repository will remain public for reference, but will **no longer be maintained, fixed, or updated**.

+# Introduction

 **UPDATE** - As of 06/01/2021, FHIR Proxy is now in its own dedicated repository at <https://github.com/microsoft/fhir-proxy>.

-# Introduction

 Health Architectures is a collection of reference architectures and, when appropriate, implementations.
 They illustrate end-to-end best practices for using the Azure API for FHIR and related technologies.
 Below is the holistic conceptual end to end architecture for Azure API for FHIR.
 ![Microsoft Health Concecptual](./ConceptualArchitectureCore.png)